ganboing/sifive-trace-decoder/README.md

 If the property `ctfenable = true` is given in the properties file, a ctf folder will be created in the same folder as the Nexus trace file (usually named trace.rtd).
 CTF files will be written to the ctf folder, one per core plus a metadata file.

 If the `eventconversionenable = true` is contained in the properties file, an events folder will be created in the same folder as the Nexus trace file.
-Text based CSV files will be written to the events folder, one per event types.
+Text based files will be written to the events folder, one per event type, and one line per event. the name extension identifies the type of events in each file.
+Also, an events file will be created in the same folder as the Nexus trace file that contains all events.
+The all events text files with have the extension ".events".
+An event trace must be processed to get output in the event files.
 The first column of each event file is the processor ID (core number), the second column is the timestamp.
 If timestamps are not collected for the trace, all timestamp values will be 0.
-The columns after the timestamp are dependant on the type of events for the file.
+The columns after the timestamp are dependent on the type of events for the file.
+All events will have the address that created the event (identified by the "PC=" label).
+Transfer instructions (jumps, returns) will also have the destination address of the instruction (identified by the 'PCDest=' label).

+The first line of each textual event file will have the name of the elf file for the trace.
+Also, each event line in the event files will have the file and line specified where in the source code the event occured (if available).

 Not that CTF and Event conversion can only be enabled in the properties file, and not by using command line switches.

 ### ITC Print
+add no-load string info

 There are two mechanisms available to capture printed text in the trace message stream; redirected stdio and a custom itcprintf() and itcputs() functions.
 Both cause writes to the ITC 0 stimulus register which generates either Auxiliary Access Write trace message or Data Acquisition trace messages messages to be generated.
 Using the trace-decoder, the printed output can be displayed.
 Additional information is given in doc/ITCPrint.md.